MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 - **Published** and **Archived** settings display as **Enabled**: **On** and **Enabled**: **Off** respectively on the **Label** blade.

+- Departmental templates (templates that are configured for a scope) display in the Global policy but retain their scope configuration until you edit the template and save it.
+The equivalent of a scoped template in the Azure Information Protection policy is a scoped policy, so you must create a new [scoped policy](configure-policy-scope.md) for the same users and groups that was specified for the scoped template, and then recreate the template as a label in that scoped policy.

-- You cannot set the Application compatibility setting for a departmental template.
+    In addition, you cannot set the Application compatibility setting for a departmental template.
 If necessary, you can set this by using PowerShell with the [Set-​Aadrm​Template​Property](/powershell/module/aadrm/set-aadrmtemplateproperty) cmdlet.

 ## To configure the templates in the Azure Information Protection policy